 Regional and District Emergency Telecom Officers may be among the first government officials to be notified of an emergency involving telecommunications.
 They may be asked to operate from the emergency site or from a Federal or Provincial Emergency Operations Centre (EOC).
-Industry Canada Regions are responsible for:
+Innovation, Science and Economic Development Canada Regions are responsible for:

 - Frequency selection